squid-cache/squid-cache.github.io/docs/Features/LoadBalance.md

 ---
-categories: ReviewMe
+categories: [Feature, WantedFeature]
-published: false
 ---
 # Feature: Load Balancing

 - **Goal**: Load balance origin servers or peers.
 - **Version**: 2.6

 ## Wish List

 Support for squid to act as a load balancer is almost there, but some features are not well integrated or missing.

 - Parent selection can now be done with ACLs.
 - Session affinity can currently be done using the client IP addresses.
 To have that done as a cookie, it is now responsibility of the backend application to set that cookie.
 It would be nice to have an external authenticator in charge of that.
 - Squid does accounting of all traffic going to a peer.
 It would be nice to have a byte-based balancing algorithm or two.

 ## Overall peer selection logic